How to Get Health Insurance as a Digital Nomad (2026 Guide)

 "How do you get health insurance as a digital nomad?"
 That's a question I get a lot.
 If you're out here living the location-independent life, you already know the usual employer plans aren't an option anymore.
 So what do you do?

-First off, skipping insurance isn’t a smart move because stuff can happen anytime, anywhere.
-Getting sick, flights getting canceled, or your gear breaking...
-And having some kind of coverage just takes a huge weight off your shoulders.
+First off, skipping insurance is not a smart move because stuff can happen anytime, anywhere.
+Getting sick, flights getting canceled, or your gear breaking, and having some kind of coverage takes a huge weight off your shoulders.

-But finding the right health insurance can be very tricky.
-There’s no one-size-fits-all solution, and not all plans are built with nomads in mind.
-So in this article, I’ll walk you through the main types of insurance for digital nomads, highlight some of the best providers out there, and help you figure out how to get the coverage that fits your needs.
+But finding the right plan is genuinely tricky.
+There is no one-size-fits-all solution, and not all plans are built with nomads in mind.
+In this guide I will walk you through the main types of coverage, the best providers, and exactly how to choose the plan that fits your situation.

 Travel Medical Insurance International Health Insurance Local Health Insurance